RRISTM/stm32h7rs_ospi/readme.md

 ### PWR configuration

 1. Select RCC
-2. Set Supply source to PWR_LDO_SUPPLY (the nucleo board features only an LDO)
+2. Set Supply Source to PWR_LDO_SUPPLY (the NUCLEO-H7S3L8 board features an LDO and does not include an SMPS)

 ![rcc config](./img/24_03_11_435.gif)